 Whenever you invest in pension products, you expect some tax incentives.
 But forget about tax efficiencies as regards PMVVY.
 You don’t get any income tax exemptions on your PMVVY contributions.
 Moreover, the pension received regularly is taxable in your hands.

 You can try other low-risk investment options that give tax benefits.
 Some of them are debt mutual funds or tax-free bonds.

 4. Inadequate pension amount

-Though the PMVVY scheme is not a viable retirement planning option as it is tax inefficient and gives low return, you may consider it if you are risk averse and want to invest only in safe avenues.
+Though the PMVVY scheme is not a viable retirement planning option as it is tax-inefficient and gives a low return, you may consider it if you are risk-averse and want to invest only in safe avenues.
 Also, the impact of interest rate change will be minimal for this scheme.

 However, if you want to access your retirement corpus anytime or expect better returns, you can explore better investment avenues such as the Post Office Senior Citizen Savings Scheme, Post Office MIS Scheme, 8% Government of India bonds, hybrid balanced mutual funds and Non-Convertible Debentures.

 This article should not be construed as investment advice, please consult your Investment Adviser before making any sound investment decision.

 If you do not have one visit mymoneysage.in